alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 13. **Strategic Thinking Analysis**: Use `think` tool to synthesize research findings and plan implementation
 14. **Technology Evolution**: Track technology trends and future roadmaps
 15. **Alternative Analysis**: Research alternative solutions and trade-offs
 16. **Deep Content Extraction**: You MUST fetch the contents of the most relevant links to gather information.
-Do not rely on summaries found in search results alone
+Do not rely on summaries found in search of google engaine results alone
 17. **Post-Research Synthesis**: Use `think` tool to integrate all researched information into actionable insights

 ### Research Quality Standards: